qiskit-community/qiskit-metal/CONTRIBUTING.md

 python -m pip install -e .
 ```

-*Notes on using conda*
+### Notes on Using Conda

 It is possible that you may run into version issues in the above if
-previously installed packages conflict with the requirements of
+previously installed packages conflict with the requirements of Metal.
-qiskit\_metal.

 **Important**: Every time you intend to develop code using this
-environment, you MUST first run the command: <span
+environment, you MUST first run the command: `conda activate env_name`.
-class="title-ref">conda activate &lt;env\_name&gt;</span>.
 More info on the [conda environment](<https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>).

 To use the new environment inside jupyter lab you will need to follow
 these additional steps right after the above: